-Saliva doesn’t carry enough traces of the virus to worry about, and research as far back as the mid- to late ’80s has found that kissing is not a risk factor for transmission of HIV.
+No amount of saliva can transmit HIV.
+Saliva doesn’t carry enough traces of the virus.
+Research as far back as the mid- to late ’80s has found that kissing is not a risk factor for transmission of HIV.

-According to a 2013 research review, the risk of transmitting HIV through oral sex without a condom or other barrier method is about 0.04 percent.
+According to a 2014 research review, the risk of transmitting HIV through oral sex is low but not zero.

 By using barrier methods and/or PrEP, you can pretty much eliminate that risk while still achieving that Big O for yourself and your partner any way you please.